We sure love popping pills.

 Ignore the media hype – omega-3 is infinitely crucial for the brain, heart and immune system to function normally.
 It is an ‘essential fat’ that we must have in our diet and surveys show that nine out of ten of us don’t get enough of this in our normal intake.
 Taking an omega-3 supplement (or that pricey spread emblazoned with “contains Omega 3”) would therefore sound like a sensible idea.
 However, a good diet could do just the same thing: eating two to four portions of fish a week (one of which is oily) will be more than enough to keep you topped up on omega-3.

-For people recovering from a heart attack or angina, omega-3 is vital – and supplements have been shown to aid recovery.
+For people recovering from a heart attack or heart disease, omega-3 is vital – and supplements have been shown to aid recovery.
 So those of us who can’t handle the fish. a capsule will clearly benefit.

 Buyer Beware: There are many cheap supplements that have poor quality ingredients.
 Always check the packet to make sure it contains ‘EPA and DHA’ – a marker of sufficient quality.
-Also check how much it contains – experts recommend you get a total of 500mg – 1,000mg a day.
+Also check how much it contains – recommend doses are 500mg – 1,000mg a day.

 Worth it?
 People with heart problems should definitely make sure they get enough Omega 3 fats.
-For the rest of us, eating more fish (as part of a balanced diet) is the best route to a healthier body (and healthier wallet).
+For the rest of us, eating more fish (as part of a balanced diet) could be a better route to a healthier body.

 3. Cod Liver Oil